-The withdrawal policy applies to registered students who attend at least one class and then "officially" withdraw from the University.
-To officially withdraw the student must go through the proper channels as set forth by the University.
-To stop attending classes does not constitute an official withdrawal.
-In order to start the process, the student must contact the Office of the Registrar.
-Students who withdraw from the University completely may receive a partial refund as follows: 90% during the first week of classes, 50% the second week and 25% the third week.
-There will be no refunds for withdrawal after the third week of classes.
-Calculations will be based on the date the withdrawal form is completed and submitted to the Office of the Registrar.
-The University will charge an administrative fee for any student withdrawing.
-The cost will be \$100.00.
-Enrollment deposits are non-refundable.
-Withdrawal and refund policies for On-line and Graduate programs may be different and are available at www.vwu.edu/academics/online.
+The withdrawal policy applies to registered students who attend at least one class and then officially withdraw from the University.
+To officially withdraw, the student must contact the Office of the Registrar and complete an official withdrawal form.
+Ceasing to attend classes does not constitute a student as officially withdrawn.
+Students who withdraw from the University completely may receive a partial tuition refund as follows:

+90% - First week of class

+50% - Second week of class

+25% - Third week of class

+0% - After the third week of class

+Calculations will be assessed on the date the withdrawal is completed and submitted to the Office of the Registrar.
+The University will charge an administrative fee of \$100 for any student withdrawing.
+Enrollment deposits and fees are non-refundable.